 Technology and implementation complexity

-Setting up call center automation software requires upfront investment and ongoing fine-tuning.
+Setting up contact center automation software requires upfront investment and ongoing fine-tuning.
 Automatic speech recognition and natural language processing aren’t perfect.
 Misunderstandings can frustrate customers and require continuous refinement.
 Integration with existing systems can also be complex and time-consuming.

-People and change management
+Employee and change management

 Agents’ concerns about job security can create resistance to automation initiatives.
 Successful implementation requires clear communication about how automation enhances rather than replaces human roles, plus training programs focused on using call center automation tools effectively.